nbransby/dialogue-builder/README.md

 });
 ````

 Dialogue builder is built on top of the excellent [bot-builder](https://github.com/claudiajs/claudia-bot-builder) by [claudia.js](https://claudiajs.com/) and the code above is the entry point for a bot builder project.

 Each invocation of the function above is caused by an incoming message from the user.
-The `consume` method called above would continue the dialogue where it left off, calling any responses handlers for the incoming message and returning the next set of outgoing messages to sent.
+The `consume` method called above would continue the dialogue where it left off, calling any responses handlers for the incoming message and returning the next set of outgoing messages to send.

-Except in the example above the bot would simply repeat the beginning of the dialog each time the user sent a message because the state handler (`store` and `retrieve` methods) is not persisting the internal dialogue state (which is a plain old json object.
+Except, in the example above, the bot would simply repeat the beginning of the dialog each time the user sent a message because the state handler (`store` and `retrieve` methods) is not persisting the internal dialogue state (which is a plain old json object.
 You would normally store this state under your user record in a persistence storage mechanism on your choosing.

 ## Reference